Traditional Easter Customs in the Salzburg Lungau Region

 Pussy willow branches with colorful ribbons against a snowy mountain backdrop in Salzburg Lungau region.

-The palm bushes made of willow and beech branches in the Palm Sunday procession are reminiscent of the palm branches at Christ's entry into Jerusalem.
-The palm bushes are usually tied by the father or grandfather and decorated with colorful crepe or tissue paper bows and florets.
-After consecration, they are carried into the garden or field as a symbol of defense and fertility or kept in the house and used as consecration herbs on Christmas Eve and New Year's Eve.
+The so-called Palmbuschn (Palm posies) made of willow and beech branches and carried in the Palm Sunday procession are reminiscent of the palm branches at Jesus Christ's triumphal entry into Jerusalem.
+The Palm posies are usually tied by the father or grandfather of a family and decorated with colorful crepe or tissue paper bows and florets.
+After sanctification, they are carried into the family's garden or field as a symbol of defense and fertility or kept in the house and used as consecration herbs on Christmas Eve and New Year's Eve.

 The painting of eggs for Easter began in the 12th/13th century and the red Easter egg was the norm in Austria until the beginning of the First World War.
-Soon after, Easter eggs appeared in a wide variety of colors and are still carved, sprinkled, written on, glued and painted on today.
-A special feature in Salzburger Lungau is the dyeing of so-called "Grawirlach eggs".
+Soon after, Easter eggs appeared in a wide variety of colors and are not only dyed, but also carved, sprinkled, written on, glued and painted on today.
+A special feature in the Salzburg Lungau region is the dyeing of so-called "Grawirlach eggs".

-A boiled egg is placed on a linen cloth covered with "Grawirlach" (shaggy, green chervil herb), "Kasbleamen" (crocus) and onion skins, wrapped, tied together at both ends and placed in the egg dye for a few minutes.
-This creates particularly beautiful and unique patterns on the eggs.
-Easter eggs are a symbol of fertility and new beginnings.
+How is it done?
+A boiled egg is placed on a linen cloth covered with "Grawirlach" (shaggy, green chervil herb), "Kasbleamen" (small crocuses, sometimes also primeroses) and onion skins, then the linen gets wrapped and tied together at both ends and the wrapped egg is placed in the egg dye for a few minutes.
+This creates particularly beautiful and unique patterns on the eggshell.
+Easter eggs are a symbol of fertility and restart.

 Basket of naturally dyed Easter eggs with leaf patterns in grass, with yellow flowers in the background, Salzburg Lungau region.